j33ff/war-card-game/readme.md

 ### What features would I like to implement:

-- [ ] I would like to implement animations for cards flipping
+- [ ] implement animations for cards flipping
-- [ ] I would like to implement a login so users can keep track of their wins
+- [ ] implement a login so users can keep track of their wins

 :+1: